Fulfilling the Law: Matthew 5:17–19

 Although salvation has always been by Grace, through Faith, the details of the relationship between saved humanity and God has been governed by the Covenants I will discuss below.

-The First Covenant.
 (Gen 1:26-30) Most would call this the Edenic, or perhaps the Adamic, Covenant, but at this point, Day 6 in Genesis 1, both Eden and Adam have yet to be mentioned.
 By His one-sided pronouncements, God here gave to man dominion over the earth and its life; and to men and animals, He gave the right to a vegetable diet.
 He also here gives to man the first commandment mentioned in Scripture, to “be fruitful, multiply, fill the earth and subdue it”.
 Because it was first, many orthodox rabbis consider this to be the most important of all commandments.
 Note that God’s pronouncements here are unilateral (no response asked for or given).
 Some would say they are conditional because Adam was banished from the garden, but what is expressed in Genisis 1 evidently pertains to the earth in general, not to the Garden in particular.
 Again, neither Adam nor the Garden are mentioned in Gen 1.

 Dispensationalists associate the “Dispensation of Innocence” with the period from Adam’s creation on “the sixth day” to his Fall.
 Some place the Fall on the 33rd year of Adam’s life, in parallel with the start of Jesus’ ministry on the 33rd year of His life.
 This is possible, but wholly without Biblical evidence.
 My view is that Adam, with no knowledge of good and evil until the Fall, had no propensity to willfully sin, i.e., he had no “sin nature”; nevertheless, he was “suggestible” because he also had no propensity to take God at His word.
 Therefore, I conclude that he was not truly an “innocent”!

-The Adamic Covenant.
 (Gen 2:15-17) Here God put Adam in the Garden, gave him permission to eat freely from vegetation specifically in the Garden, but listed one exception and a curse for violation of that one prohibition.
 This is, again, a unilateral Covenant (no response asked for or given).

 Many would insist that the Adamic Covenant is conditional and came to an end with the expulsion from Eden.
 Not so!
 In this Covenant, God promised blessings and a provisional curse.
-Eden is lost, but mankind is still under the curse, and will be until we enter The Eternal State.
+Eden is lost, but mankind is still under the curse and will be until we enter The Eternal State.
 Paradise lost; Paradise regained.
 Since God’s plan for earth flowed from Adam, through Noah and the patriarchs to Jesus, I consider the Adamic Covenant to be an essential and unconditional early paragraph in all of God’s Covenant history.

 On the other hand, the curse on Satan found in 3:15 “he will bruise your head and you will bruise his heel”, is also a promise of blessing for God’s elect.
 I would perhaps regard this as a third, and separate Covenant, but I don’t have a name for it.